rdignard08/RestGoatee/README.md

 RestGoatee
 ==========

-Supports: iOS 6.0+ and AFNetworking 2.0.0+
+Supports: iOS 6.0+ and AFNetworking 2.0.0+, branch 1.5.4 supports down to AFNetworking 1.3.3

 Deserialize objects without the fluff.
 No Mappings!
 No Mindless Repetition!
 Only Simple!
 This framework has no dependencies beyond AFNetworking and the objective-C runtime, and it supports CoreData out of the box.
 Whether you use CoreData or not it will simply work.